lubeda/EspHoMaTriXv2/README.md

 ### 2023.6.3

-**Due to this change these values are fixed, e.g. you can not change the date or timeformat during runtime anymore!!**
+**Due to this change, these values are fixed, e.g. you can not change the date or time format during runtime anymore!!**

 - changed *_interval to be set only on compile time
 - change scroll_count to be set only on compile time